 She'd Only Just Begun

-To be honest I know little of The Carpenters, I recognize their music when I hear it, especially the beautiful voice of Karen Carpenter but would never call myself a huge fan.
-Now that could mean that when I watched "The Karen Carpenter Story" I believed everything that this made for TV biopic told me but then one thing I do know and that is that Richard Carpenter has stated there is a lot of poetic licence going on.
-As such whilst "The Karen Carpenter Story" is entertaining and is full of The Carpenters' wonderful music it is more of a movie for fans of their music and who know a little rather than for those who want the truth when it comes to Karen's battle with Anorexia and Richard's battle with Quaalude addiction.
+To be honest I know little of The Carpenters, I recognize their music when I hear it, especially the beautiful voice of Karen Carpenter, but would never call myself a fan.
+Now that could mean that when I watched "The Karen Carpenter Story" I believed everything that this made for TV biopic told me, but then one thing I do know and that is that Richard Carpenter has stated there is a lot of poetic licence going on.
+As such whilst "The Karen Carpenter Story" is entertaining and is full of The Carpenters' wonderful music it is more of a movie for fans of their music and who know a little rather than being for those who want the truth when it comes to Karen's battle with Anorexia and Richard's battle with Quaalude addiction.

 But we also get the story of how The Carpenters came to be, taking us from Richard and Karen winning local talent shows to getting their first contract and reaching the top of the Billboard.
-All of which is very much a simplified look at how they came to be, getting across that Karen not only had a wonderful voice but was also a talented drummer who felt safe behind the drums.
+All of which is very much a simplified look at how they came to be, getting across that Karen not only had a wonderful voice but was also a talented drummer who felt safe hidden behind the drums.
 But there is plenty which is missed out from this rise to fame although it is entertaining when you see Richard hearing "We've Only Just Begun" on a TV advert and realising it would be a perfect song for Karen.
 I suppose with this being "The Karen Carpenter Story" some of what is missed out is not so important but it does contribute to the fact this isn't as accurate as it could be.

 Then we have what should be the most interesting and hard hitting aspect of "The Karen Carpenter Story", Karen's battle with Anorexia and Richard's Quaalude addiction.
 Now in fairness it suggests certain things, Karen's anorexia was initially a case of feeling fat and wanting to be slim as a performer but also an element of control as she felt she had no control in other parts of her life.
-But the thing is that it feels white washed; it suggests there was issues between Karen and her mum with Agnes Carpenter being controlling but never goes the whole hog to make it feel realistic.
-Not just that because we have names changed when it comes to relationships such as the man Karen married and also the reason for the failure of the marriage.
+But the thing is that it feels white washed; it suggests there was issues between Karen and her mum with Agnes Carpenter being controlling but never goes the whole hog to make it feel believable.
+Not just that because we have names changed when it comes to relationships such as who Karen married and also the reason for the failure of the marriage.
 Basically whilst getting across the troubled life of Karen Carpenter liberties have certainly been taken not only to white wash some things but also to make it more dramatic.